indika/blog/_posts/2014-01-11-cooking-with-chef.md

 According to the official documentation:
  *Declaring cookbook dependencies is not required with chef-solo.*
-I have a hard time understanding why.
+I have a hard time understanding why this is.

 There are two types of dependency statements: